Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of ATO data released on 30 June 2022 for financial year 2022, Point Cook - North East had a median income among taxpayers of $50,433 with the average level standing at $62,537.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Point Cook - North East SA2 had a median income among taxpayers of $50,433.
+The average income stood at $62,537.
 This is below the national average and compares to levels of $54,892 and $73,761 across Greater Melbourne respectively.
 Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $56,566 (median) and $70,141 (average) as of September 2025.
-From the Census conducted in August 2021, household income ranks at the 77th percentile ($2,185 weekly), while personal income sits at the 59th percentile.
-Distribution data shows that 35.8% of locals (5,315 people) fall within the $1,500 - 2,999 category, consistent with broader trends across the broader area showing 32.8% in the same category.
+From the 2021 Census, household income ranks at the 77th percentile ($2,185 weekly), while personal income sits at the 59th percentile.
+Distribution data shows that 35.8% of locals (5,315 people) fall into the $1,500 - 2,999 category.
 Higher earners represent a substantial presence with 31.1% exceeding $3,000 weekly.
-Housing accounts for 14.8% of income while strong earnings rank residents within the 78th percentile for disposable income.
+Housing accounts for 14.8% of income.
+Residents rank within the 78th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income